 Everyone knows what a rock is, until you ask what it is exactly.
 After some thought and discussion, most people will agree that rocks are more or less hard solids, of natural origin, made of minerals.
-But all of those criteria have exceptions.
+But to geologists, all of those criteria have exceptions.

 Rocks Are Hard